Latest News

 SpaceX is seen as a test that will determine whether mega-IPOs succeed or fail

-Elon Musk's SpaceX may be the answer to the global IPO market's long-term struggle.
-Saudi Aramco was the last company to have a IPO at a valuation of over one trillion dollars in 2019.
+Elon Musk's spaceX could be the break-through that global IPO market needs.
+Saudi Aramco was the last company to debut on the market with a valuation of over one trillion dollars in 2019.

-Investors' appetite for such a large?listing? is still uncertain.
-Analysts and experts say that the company's success is unique, so it could only have a limited impact on the broader market sentiment.
+Investors' appetite for an IPO of this magnitude is still uncertain.
+Analysts and experts say that the company's success is unique, so it could only have a limited impact on broader market sentiment.

 Brian Jacobsen is the chief economist at Annex Wealth Management.

-Here are a few charts that show the market's current status and SpaceX IPO's potential: WORLD'S BIGGEST IPO ON THE HORIZON The rocket startup has confidentially filed for a blockbuster listing, looking to?raise $50 billion or more, which could value it at $1.75 trillion, potentially dethroning oil giant Saudi Aramco as the world’s largest IPO.
-Here are some charts showing the current market status and SpaceX's IPO potential:
+Here are some charts that show the market's current status and SpaceX IPO's potential: WORLD'S BIGGEST IPO ON THE HORIZON The rocket startup has confidentially filed for a blockbuster listing,?looking to raise $50 billion or more, which could value it at $1.75 trillion, potentially dethroning oil giant Saudi Aramco as the world’s largest IPO.
+Here are charts showing the current market status and SpaceX's IPO potential:

 Samuel Kerr is the global head of equity markets at Mergermarket.
-He said that SpaceX would be the largest IPO ever, based on the size being discussed.
+He said that SpaceX would be the largest ever IPO.

 Issuers waited for years as markets were volatile, driven by inflation fears, rising interest rates and geopolitical tensions.
 Industry hopes that 2026 will see a resurgence of market debuts.